mrnohr/nintendo-switch-screenshots/README.md

 	groovy screenshots.groovy

 It pulls the last 25 (can be changed in `screenshots.groovy`) tweets from your user, and downloads the image.
 It will not download the same image twice because it names the files based on the date of the tweet.

+## Image information

+In my tests, the downloaded images have a resolution of 1200x675 and are in .jpg format.